 These Makefiles are used for building systems software projects.
-They support C and C++ compilation, proper assembly, and compilation of a variety of asset formats used by software into object code.
+They support compilation of assembly, C, C++ and C* code as well as a variety of data/asset formats into object code.
 The Slick Makefiles are a living example showing how meta-build systems like CMake and SCons are unnecessary to target many platforms.
 They are a vastly simpler answer to the problem of building software, and they make no sacrifices in ability to output.

 There are two files comprising the distribution: